 Emma Plover - Artist

-In my practice, I explore my relationship to the spaces and landscapes I call home.
+Through my creative practice, I explore my relationship to the spaces and landscapes I call home.

-I'm interested in the ways I share these spaces with those around me, especially those who aren’t often seen, and the ways I can document or share this experience.
+I'm interested in the ways I share these spaces with those around me, especially those who aren’t often seen.

 I have ADHD and I consider myself Neurodiverse.